chmlee/ream-doc-v2/docs/Language/Basics/Variable.md

 Quotation marks are stored as they are.

 :::tip
-The `# Example` in the first line is a Level-1 Entry, and is required in all REAM files.
+The `# Example` in the previous example is the header of a Level-1 Entry, and is required in all REAM files.
 We will discuss this later in the documentation.

+For now you can think of it as the "title" of the dataset.
 :::

 Values can't contain line breaks.